Thembeka Mchunu: Career

 Following mounting pressure from the ANC, Mchunu's husband, Senzo, resigned as premier in May 2016, causing her to lose the title of First Lady.
 Prior to the local elections in August 2016, the ANC nominated Nonhle Mkhulisi as their mayoral candidate for the district.
 The district was also renamed to the King Cetshwayo District Municipality.
 Mchunu had started the process to change the district's name after she was elected as mayor in 2011.

 Parliamentary career

 Mchunu was elected to the National Assembly in the 2019 general elections from the ANC's KwaZulu-Natal list.
 She sits on the Portfolio Committee on Environment, Forestry and Fisheries.
-Her husband currently serves as Minister of Water and Sanitation.
+Her husband currently serves as Minister of Police.

 Candidacy for Regional Chairperson

 In January 2022, Mchunu was announced as a candidate for regional chairperson of the ANC's Musa Dladla (King Cetshwayo District) region.
 Mchunu led a slate that included Tholi Gwala as her deputy with former district mayor Lindo Phungula as regional treasurer.
 She lost to Musa Cebekhulu at the regional conference in May 2022.